 Heading to Taipei for a much-needed holiday this year, but don’t want to just stick to eating street food at night markets, or eating xiao long bao at the legendary Din Tai Fung for every meal?

-Check out 22 of the most Instagrammable and delicious cafés in Taipei.
+Check out 22 of the most Instagrammable and delicious Taipei cafés in Singapore that are worth the visit.

 1. Rilakkuma Café Taipei